near/community/meetings/chain-wg.md

 * Network
 * Cryptographic primitives

+## 09.15.2020
+Michael: fix issue with slowdown when there are many (10k) transactions submitted to the node
+Marcelo: network upgrades, state sync tests, spec for new sync.
+Investigate memory spike during state sync
+Piotr: procedural macros for measuring the size of the structs in memory.
+More investigation on memory usage
+Misha: Fixed storage inconsistencies.
+Fixed a nightly test
+Alex: Syncing for archival nodes
+Bowen: remove holding genesis records in memory, get execution outcomes for chunks in view client

 ## 09.08.2020

 Marcelo: Network protocol upgrades regarding the change of handshake format.
 Fixing state sync test